cftc01/PCI-SDK-iOS/README.md

 # Releases
+## 1.0.4
+  * Reset in Initialize to allow different user + ability to copy virtual and wearable card details

 ## 1.0.3
   * Allow user to pass in wearable card and name and show new wearable screen when card is a wearable